Callie, after just losing her loving mom, is looking for that perfect ‘forever’ home.

 Please email our Director of Adoptions . . .

 and arrange to meet the kitty that you are interested in adopting.

 Complete an Adoption Application and email or send it to the address on the form.

 (See PDF of Adoption Application below.
-Easy to download, print and fill out.)
+Easy to download.)

 Arrange a home visit.
 Cats are very clever escape artists and relentlessly curious.
 We will visit your home and point out possible hazards or places in which they can get into trouble.